Coco Gauff: 2024: WTA Finals champion, No. 2

-2025: United Cup, French Open, and Wuhan Open titles
+2025: French Open champion

 To begin the 2025 season, Gauff participated in the United Cup, where the United States team won the title against Poland.
 In the final, she defeated world No. 2, Iga Świątek, in straight sets.
 Gauff was undefeated across the tournament.

 At the Australian Open, she advanced to the quarterfinals where she was defeated by Paula Badosa, in straight sets.
 After the Australian Open, Gauff lost both of her opening matches in the Middle East at the Qatar Open and the Dubai Championships, totaling three consecutive losses.
 She then reached the 4th round at both the Indian Wells Open and the Miami Open.

-During the clay season, Gauff began to rediscover her form.
-She reached the quarterfinals of the Stuttgart Open, losing to Jasmine Paolini.
-At the Madrid Open, she reached her first final at the tournament, losing to world No. 1, Aryna Sabalenka.
-Next at the Italian Open, she again reached the final, falling to Jasmine Paolini.
-At the French Open, Gauff became the youngest woman to reach the finals of the three biggest clay court tournaments (Madrid Open, Italian Open, and French Open) in the same year.
-She went on to defeat Aryna Sabalenka in the final to win her first French Open title and her second major title.
-It was the first French Open singles triumph for an athlete from the United States since Serena Williams in 2015.
+Gauff started her clay season at the Stuttgart Open.
+She defeated Ella Seidel to reach the quarterfinals, where she lost to No. 6 Jasmine Paolini in straight sets.

+At the Madrid Open, Gauff came back to defeat Dayana Yastremska after losing the first set 6-0 in her opening match.
+She defeated Ann Li and Belinda Bencic to reach the quarterfinals.
+In the quarterfinals, she defeated No. 7 Mirra Andreeva in straight sets.
+In the semifinals, she defeated world No. 2 Iga Świątek in straight sets to reach her first Madrid final.
+In the final, she lost to world No. 1 Aryna Sabalenka in straight sets.

+At the Italian Open, Gauff came from a set down to defeat qualifier Victoria Mboko in her opening match.
+She defeated Magda Linette and Emma Raducanu to reach the quarterfinals.
+In the quarterfinals, she defeated No. 7 Mirra Andreeva again in straight sets.
+In the semifinals, she defeated No. 8 Zheng Qinwen in a three-set match lasting over three hours to reach her first Rome final.
+In the final, she fell to No. 5 Jasmine Paolini in straight sets.
+Despite the loss, her ranking rose to world No. 2 again.